 Frequently Asked Questions

-In South India, it is served with poori, rice, and sambar.
+In South India, it is served with Poori, Rice, and Sambar for a quick meal.

-But, if you wish to present it in Street Style, then serve it with either a few slices of bread or with some soft and crispy Laddi Pav.
+If you wish to present it in street style, then serve it with either a few slices of bread, dinner rolls, or some soft and crispy laddi pav.

-You can store it in a sealed container for about 2-3 days in the refrigerator, but I will suggest you make it fresh as it tastes the best.
+You can store it in an airtight container for about 2-3 days in the refrigerator, but I will suggest you make it fresh as it tastes the best.